Select the rows below to view more detail on a method

 Estimating the size and composition of the Aboriginal population is difficult for a range of reasons, in particular the incomplete and differential recording of Aboriginality in administrative data collections.
 The Aboriginality is generally under-reported in administrative data collections for reasons such as staff reluctance to ask about Aboriginality and Aboriginal people’s reluctance to identify as Aboriginal in some circumstances.
 Recording and reporting is usually better in rural and remote regions than in major cities.

 Recording of Aboriginality in the Admitted Patient Data Collection

 The quality of recording of Aboriginality in health administrative datasets in NSW varies and may affect the reported hospitalisation rates.
-The estimated level of enumeration of Aboriginal people in hospital data (Admitted Patient Data Collection) in NSW was 88% in 2007 (Statistical Information Management Committee 2007).
+The estimated level of enumeration of Aboriginal people in hospital data (Admitted Patient Data Collection) in NSW was 80% in 2011-12 (AHIW 2013).

 Differences in population composition

 The Aboriginal population is relatively young, with a median age of 21 years, compared with 36 years for the non-Aboriginal population.
 As age is closely related to health, care should be taken when comparing information for these two populations, except where rates have been age-standardised.

 Standardisation by age allows comparing rates of disease in Aboriginal and non-Aboriginal populations.
 Comparisons are often limited, however, by very low numbers of Aboriginal persons in age groups of 55 years and older.